Sage-is/WEB-Sage.Education-docs/docs/features/index.md

 - ✨ **Multiple OpenAI-Compatible API Support**: Seamlessly integrate and customize various OpenAI-compatible APIs, enhancing the versatility of your chat interactions.

-- 🔑 **Simplified API Key Management**: Easily generate and manage secret keys to leverage Sage WebUI with OpenAI libraries, streamlining integration and development.
+- 🔑 **Simplified API Key Management**: Easily generate and manage secret keys to leverage Sage.is AI-UI with OpenAI libraries, streamlining integration and development.

 - 🌐 **HTTP/S Proxy Support**: Configure network settings easily using the `http_proxy` or `https_proxy` environment variable.
 These variables, if set, should contain the URLs for HTTP and HTTPS proxies, respectively.